codepath/android_guides/Progress-Bar-Custom-View.md

 ### Initialization

 We won't need to extend android's `ProgressBar` as we will be drawing the progress manually.
-Change `GoalProgressBar` to extend `View` instead of `ProgressBar`, and remove the `style` and `android:indeterminite` attributes from our custom view's definition in `activity_main.xml`.
+Change `GoalProgressBar` to extend `View` instead of `ProgressBar`, and remove the `style` and `android:indeterminate` attributes from our custom view's definition in `activity_main.xml`.

 Our progress bar will have an indicator for a given 'goal'.
 The goal indicator can appear at any given position on the progress bar, and will have an adjustable size.